 Tails of the City typically focuses on dogs.
 But this time, I'd like to talk about cats, specifically the Internet superstar Grumpy Cat.
 She is currently the hottest celebrity at the music, film and interactive conference SXSW (South by Southwest) in Austin, TX.
 People have stood in line for hours just to take a photo with the feline at the Mashable House, a temporary lounge the social media and tech news site set up at the conference.
 She was invited to be the main guest.
 Even the co- founder of the social media check in site Foursquare, Dennis Crowley snuck into the crowd to snap a photo.
 Watch the video of picture seekers.

 Who is Grumpy Cat, you ask?
 For the uninitiated, her real name is Tardar Sauce.
-She is an eleven year old mixed breed, lives with her owner Tabatha Bundesen, in Morristown, Arizona and is affected by feline dwarfism.
+She is an eleven year old mixed breed, lives with her owner Tabatha Bundesen, in Morristown, AZ and is affected by feline dwarfism.
 Bundesen and her brother Bryan thought it would be funny to post photos of the cat on the social news site Reddit.

 Who wouldn’t be tickled by her perpetually dour facial expression?
 Boy were they right!
 Apparently millions of people were drawn to that face.
 The pictures went viral and inspired many Internet memes.
 (An Internet meme is an idea that spreads online and is built upon.)